 ATC right-of-way use request

-American Transmission Co.’s high-voltage electric transmission lines are located in both urban and rural areas.
-In many cases, ATC does not own the land on which the facilities are located but has easement rights for the specific purpose of constructing, operating and maintaining a transmission line.
-Easement rights are legal recorded documents found in the landowners Title to their property.
+ATC’s high-voltage electric lines are located in both urban and rural areas.
+In many cases, ATC does not own the land on which the facilities are located but has easement rights for the specific purpose of constructing, operating and maintaining the line.
+Easement rights are legal recorded documents found in the landowners title to their property.

-ATC restricts the use of its electric transmission line rights-of-way for purposes other than electric transmission to protect ATC facilities and ensure the reliability and safety of the transmission system.
+ATC restricts the use of its electric line rights-of-way for purposes other than electric transmission to protect ATC facilities and ensure the reliability and safety of the electric grid.